 In the morning, the Honorable Wendy G. Rothstein welcomed the group of students into her courtroom to observe live court proceedings.
 Afterwards, Judge Rothstein entertained questions from the students about court procedure.

 Students were then given the opportunity to meet with the following members of the local legal community:

 Each speaker shared their success stories, as well as lessons learned along the way.
 While each speaker's road to success was unique, their stories shared a common thread – the value of hard work, courage and perseverance in achieving your dream.

-The students then enjoyed lunch at One Montgomery Plaza, where they were joined by Montgomery County Court of Common Pleas Judges: Hon.
-Steven C. Tolliver, Sr., Hon.
-Wendy G. Rothstein, and Hon.
-Daniel J. Clifford; as well as Richard Lynn, Esq., Marilou Watson, Esq. and other invited guests.
+The students then enjoyed lunch at One Montgomery Plaza, where they were joined by Montgomery County Commissioner Joe Gale and Montgomery County Court of Common Pleas Judges Garrett D. Page and Steven C. Tolliver, Sr.

 The PBA award-winning Day in Court program is part of the Montgomery Bar Association's efforts to promote diversity within the legal community.
 Other initiatives include the Robert E. Slota, Jr. Summer 1L Internship program for diverse first year law students.
-In the fall, members of Montgomery Bar Association's Diversity Committee will teach courses in the law to students at Pine Forge Academy and Hardy Williams Mastery Charter School with the hope of extending the program to other schools in the area.
+In the fall, members of Montgomery Bar Association's Diversity Committee will teach courses in the law to students at Abington Junior High School.